 |

-In his survey, Isaakovitch reports: “Stones are
+In his survey, Hodorkovskiy reports:

-….
-There are 101-500 stones, most in [their] original
+on their surfaces ….
+There are 101-500 stones,

-location.
-Between 50% - 75% of the surviving stones
+most in [their] original location.
+Between 50% - 75%

-are toppled or broken, whether or not in their original
+of the surviving stones are toppled or broken, whether

-location.
-Locations of any stones that have been removed
+stones that have been removed [are] not known.”

 Today, many of the tombstones are no longer completely